-The housing market is set to be restarted as viewings and visits to estate agents may be seen as a reasonable excuse for leaving the house under regulations coming into force in England from Wednesday.
+The housing market is set to be restarted as property viewings and visits to estate agents may be seen as a reasonable excuse for leaving the house under regulations coming into force in England from Wednesday.

 Property professionals welcomed the moves which they hope will help to reinvigorate the market and release some of the £82 billion-worth of pent-up demand in the market.